Southeastern Connecticut Attractions for Families, Part 1: Historic Sites

 4) The Mystic Seaport, Mystic, CT

 No visit to Southeastern Connecticut is complete without a visit to the Mystic Seaport.
-The Mystic Seaport, in Mystic, Connecticut consists of 3 major components: A recreated nineteenth-century coastal village complete with various homes and buildings of the time period, 4 historic ships on view or open for tours, and exhibit galleries which include time period art and even a gallery of ship figureheads.
+The Mystic Seaport, in Mystic, Connecticut consists of 3 major components: A recreated nineteenth-century coastal village complete with various homes and buildings of the period, four historic ships on view or open for tours, and exhibit galleries which include period art and even a gallery of ship figureheads.